 Biological Computing

-This emerging field, termed Organoid Intelligence, harnesses the computational power of actual brain tissue grown from human stem cells.
-Unlike neuromorphic chips that simply mimic neural behavior, biological computing employs real neurons that form functional networks, learn through experience and process information through natural synaptic connections.
+This emerging field, termed Organoid Intelligence, uses the computational power of actual brain tissue grown from human stem cells.
+Unlike neuromorphic chips that simply mimic neural behavior, biological computers employ real neurons that form functional networks, learn through experience and process information through natural synaptic connections.

 Biological computing systems work by growing brain organoids from human induced pluripotent stem cells in laboratory conditions.
 These three-dimensional neural cultures, typically 0.5 to 5 millimeters in diameter, contain between 10,000 and 800,000 living neurons that spontaneously develop electrical activity and complex oscillatory behavior similar to human brain tissue.